The Increasing numbers of Mesothelioma Death Rate

 - 74, or 0.2%, of the deaths were designated as pericardial mesothelioma (of the heart).
 This mesothelioma is extremely rare and comprises just one percent of the mesothelioma cases.

 Symptoms of mesothelioma often take decades after the initial exposure to asbestos to develop, making it difficult for many patients to recall when they may have inhaled asbestos fibers.
 According to the report, the latency period from first exposure to malignant mesothelioma development typically ranges from 20 to 40 years, but can be as long as 71 years.

 The tragedy of mesothelioma is that the disease is entirely preventable by eliminating exposure to asbestos.
 In its report the CDC notes:

-“Contrary to past projections, the number of malignant mesothelioma deaths has been increasing.
-The continuing occurrence of mesothelioma deaths, particularly among younger populations, underscores the need for maintaining efforts to prevent exposure and for ongoing surveillance to monitor temporal trends.”
+“Contrary to past projections, the number of malignant mesothelioma death rate has been increasing.
+The continuing occurrence of mesothelioma death rate, particularly among younger populations, underscores the need for maintaining efforts to prevent exposure and for ongoing surveillance to monitor temporal trends.”